To students new to online education and remote proctoring,

 Honorlock and your computer

-Honorlock is not an application you download and install on your computer.
-It is a Chrome extension, which means it is enabled through your Google Chrome browser thus it does not access your computer, your Operating System or your network.
+Honorlock is a Chrome extension, which means it is enabled through your Google Chrome browser thus it does not access your computer, your Operating System, or your network.
 We do not read, change or modify data on your computer, identify storage devices, or manage your apps, extensions, and themes.

 Honorlock does have access to the information within the Chrome browser (your IP address, your email address and your name via your school’s LMS).
 This information is only available while you are actively in your exam as indicated by the flashing red indicator on the extension.